EnterpriseDB/repmgr/FAQ.md

 - How can I prevent a node from ever being promoted to master?

-  In `repmgr.conf`, set its priority to a value of 0 or less.
+  In `repmgr.conf`, set its priority to a value of 0.

 - Does `repmgrd` support delayed standbys?